 Figure 2 — Properties of an Observation

-The relationship between the properties of an observation and those of its feature-of-interest is key to the semantics of the data model elaborated in this standard.
-This is further elaborated in Annex D.3.
+The relationship between the properties of an observation and those of its feature-of-interest is key to the semantics of the data model elaborated in this document.
+This is further elaborated in Clause D.3.